selivan/selivan.github.io/_posts/2021-07-12-wsl-set-static-subnet-hack.md

         * `powershell.exe`
         * Arguments: `-windowstyle hidden -file "C:\Users\<YOUR USERNAME>\bin\WSL-subnet-fix.ps1"`

-Voila, you can use WSL and don't have it f up your work VPN.
+Voila, you can use WSL and don't have it screw up your work VPN.

 If you need fixed static IP for your WSL machine, you may look at [this solution](https://github.com/microsoft/WSL/issues/4210#issuecomment-648570493) by @protang.
 It adds secondary fixed private subnet to WSL network interface.